lawnjelly/godot-lportal/INSTRUCTIONS_SINGLEROOM.md

 # LPortal SingleRoom mode
+This is a quickstart guide, please refer to [INSTRUCTIONS.md](INSTRUCTIONS.md) for full instructions.

 ### About
 Although LPortal is primarily designed for occlusion culling with rooms and portals, it also contains some optimizations to increase the accuracy of general culling (both for the camera and lights).
 While I couldn't easily integrate these into Godot 3.2 core (because of shadow map caching), they can still be used relatively simply with most 3d games via LPortal.